Than Shwe

-Than Shwe (သန်းရွှေ; /my/; born 2 February 1933) is a retired Burmese army general who led Myanmar as the second chairman of the State Peace and Development Council and as well as the Commander-in-Chief of Defence Services from 1992 until his resignation in 2011 and also concurrently served as the eighth prime minister from 1992 to 2003.
-He previously served as the Deputy Commander-in-Chief of Defence Services from 1985 and the vice chairman of the State Peace and Development Council and deputy prime minister from 1988 until 1992.
+Than Shwe (သန်းရွှေ; /my/; born 2 February 1933) is a retired Burmese military officer who ruled Myanmar as the second chairman of the State Law and Order Restoration Council, later as the only chairman of the State Peace and Development Council, as well as the commander-in-chief of Defence Services from 1992 until his resignation in 2011, and concurrently served as the eighth prime minister of Myanmar from 1992 to 2003.
+He previously served as the deputy commander-in-chief of Defence Services from 1985, and the vice chairman of the State Peace and Development Council, and deputy prime minister of Myanmar from 1988 until 1992.

-Born in Kyaukse, Than Shwe received military training and in 1953 joined the Tatmadaw (the Armed Forces of Myanmar) and rose through the ranks.
-In 1985, he was appointed the Deputy Commander-in-Chief of Defence Services.
-In 1988, following a coup that followed the 8888 Uprising, Than Shwe was appointed the vice chairman of the newly formed State Peace and Development Council and deputy prime minister by Saw Maung, the new leader of Myanmar.
+Born in Kyaukse in Upper Burma, Than Shwe received military training and in 1953 joined the Tatmadaw (armed forces), and rose through the ranks.
+In 1985, he was appointed the deputy commander-in-chief of Defence Services.
+In 1988, following a coup d'état that followed the 8888 Uprising, Than Shwe was appointed the vice chairman of the newly formed State Peace and Development Council (SPDC) and deputy prime minister by Saw Maung, the new leader of Myanmar.
 In 1992, Saw Maung stepped down and Than Shwe immediately became the new leader of Myanmar.

 As head of state, Than Shwe played a major role in shaping the country's political landscape.
 He adopted the 2008 Constitution, implementation of various policies aimed at economic development, modernization and infrastructure improvements, and as well as also being involved in efforts to stabilize the country and manage internal conflicts.
-In 2011, Than Shwe announced his retirement and officially stepped down as head of state, facilitating the transition to his chosen successor, Thein Sein.
+In 2011, Than Shwe announced his retirement, and officially stepped down as head of state, facilitating the transition to his chosen successor, Thein Sein.
 As the head of the Armed Forces, he was succeeded by Senior General Min Aung Hlaing.

-While Than Shwe's leadership was marked by significant achievements, it also faced scrutiny and criticism, particularly regarding allegations of human rights abuses and restrictions on political freedoms.
+While Than Shwe's tenure recorded achievements, it also faced scrutiny and criticism, particularly regarding allegations of human rights abuses and restrictions on political freedoms.
 His tenure coincided with a period of political transition and international scrutiny, with Myanmar experiencing both internal and external challenges.
 Despite being retired, Than Shwe continues to wield significant influence within the military.

 Early life and education

 Than Shwe was born on 2 February 1933, in Minzu village, near Kyaukse, British Burma (now Myanmar), to Lay Myint and Seinn Yin.
-His early education led him to Government High School in Kyaukse, where he completed his studies in 1949.
+His early education was at the Government High School in Kyaukse, where he completed his studies in 1949.
 Following his education, he began his career as a postal clerk at the Meikhtila Post Office.
 However, his path shifted towards the military when he enlisted in the Burmese Army, joining the ninth intake of the Officers Training School, Bahtoo.